eticas-tech/RisCanvi_Audit/README.md

 # RisCanvi_Audit
-This repository is the cuantitative detail followed for the Eticas - RisCanvi Adversarial Audit methodology.
+This repository is the quantitative detail followed for the Eticas - RisCanvi Adversarial Audit methodology.